darrennorris/CuttingDownTrees/README.md

 <strong>Implications for Conservation</strong>:
 Our findings support evidence from across the tropics that show deforestation does not necessarily generate transformative and equitable food production systems or lead to poverty alleviation.

+## Repository includes the following files

+... in progress ...